 We Can Answer Your Questions Regarding Medicaid Crisis Planning

-At The Dorcey Law Firm, PLC, we know firsthand that disaster can strike without warning, which is why we are committed to using our extensive resources and knowledge of the law to protect our client’s best interests.
+At Dorcey Law Firm, we know firsthand that disaster can strike without warning, which is why we are committed to using our extensive resources and knowledge of the law to protect our client’s best interests.
 Our Medicare crisis planning attorneys proudly serve clients throughout the greater Fort Myers area.
 If you would like to discuss your Medicaid options with a qualified legal professional at our firm, then please reach out to us today.

 Call (239) 309-2870 or contact us online to request a consultation so we can help you navigate the Medicaid process.